jaxisaway/imagination-insider/README.md

 ## step 3: install the thing it needs (textual)

-imagination insider uses a library called textual to draw the interface. you only need to do this once
+imagination insider uses a library called textual to draw the interface. you'll only need to do this once

 open a terminal, go to the imagination insider folder, then run: